 Wings of Rescue flies large scale transports of at-risk shelter pets from disaster situations and overcrowded shelters to shelters where there is empty kennel space and where no local shelter pets are displaced by our flights.
-Through August 15, 2019 Wings of Rescue has flown a total of 6,272 pets (4,208 dogs, 2,051 cats and 13 pot-bellied pigs) weighing 98,050 pounds, flown 195,600 miles to safety and new homes.
+To date we have flown 99 flights carrying 7,161 pets (4,868 dogs, 2,276 cats, 13 pot-bellied pigs, 3 rabbits and one Cockatoo) to safety, and have flown in 137,996 pounds of humanitarian aid into the Bahamas.
 We recognize that transport by itself is not a solution.
 It will not solve the underlying problems facing overcrowded open-admission municipal shelters throughout North America.
 Education and spay/neuter programs must be instituted in these communities so that we don’t end up in Einstein’s definition of insanity – trying the same thing over and over again and expecting a different result.
 That’s why we have instituted Operation Pit Stop – providing free spay/neuters to owned pets in West Memphis Tennessee and Bakersfield California and will soon be expanding the program to Fort Worth Texas and Little Rock Arkansas.

 In 2018, Wings of Rescue flew 7,212 pets (5,454 dogs, 1,756 cats and 2 pot-bellied pigs) weighing 124,151 pounds a distance of 248,233 miles on 103 flights to safety.
 We responded to Hurricanes Florence and Michael and the California Wildfires.